Tanmay-901/test-case-generator/README.md

 If you wish to contribute, you can work on any features [listed here](https://github.com/Tanmay-901/test-case-generator#-upcoming-features) or create one on your own.
 After adding your code, please send us a Pull Request.

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

-## 💘 Support project
-- Currently we are not taking financial support but you can support us by sharing the project with your collleagues if you liked the project.

-Liked it?
-Please give a ⭐️ to <b>Test Case Generator</b> to build its community stronger.

 ## 🙏 Many Thanks to all the `Stargazers` who has supported this project with stars(⭐)
 [![Stargazers repo roster for @Tanmay-901/test-case-generator](https://reporoster.com/stars/dark/Tanmay-901/test-case-generator)](https://github.com/Tanmay-901/test-case-generator/stargazers)